/

 CRM Marketing Campaigns vs. Marketing Automation Campaigns

-As the sales force automation and marketing automation worlds continue to converge, one of the issues that has arisen is a level of confusion resulting from the fact that salespeople and marketers have traditionally used the same words to describe different things.
+As the worlds of sales and marketing automation continue to converge, one issue is the confusion caused by salespeople and marketers traditionally using the same terms to describe different things.

 CRM Marketing Campaigns vs. MA System Campaigns

-One example of this is the fact that marketing automation systems variously refer to people as “Prospects” or “Contacts.”
-In the sales force automation world, a person or a company does not become a prospect until after interpersonal communication occurs and certain qualification criteria are met.
+One example is that marketing automation systems refer to people as “Prospects” or “Contacts.”
+In the sales force automation world, a person or company does not become a prospect until interpersonal communication has occurred and specific qualification criteria are met.
 Also, an unqualified person is typically a “Lead” before they are promoted to a “Contact.”

 Something that has caused considerable confusion for marketers, especially when both a CRM and a marketing automation system are in place, is the word “campaign.”
-CRM campaigns differ from marketing automation campaigns in a number of ways.
+CRM campaigns differ from marketing automation campaigns in several ways.
 What “campaign” means also differs among marketing automation systems.

-Traditional definitions of a marketing campaign include “specific activities designed to promote a product, service or business” and “a coordinated series of steps that can include promotion of a product through different mediums.”
+Traditional definitions of a marketing campaign include “specific activities designed to promote a product, service, or business” and “a coordinated series of steps that can include promotion of a product through different media.”

 CRM Marketing Campaigns

-Just as different CRM systems have evolved differently over time, the concept of a campaign has been applied differently to different applications over time.
-CRM marketing campaign functionality was initially developed before online/inbound marketing was as prevalent as it is today.
+Just as CRM systems have evolved differently over time, the concept of a campaign has been applied differently across applications.
+CRM marketing campaign functionality was initially developed before online marketing was as prevalent as it is today.

-Generally speaking, in CRM systems, a campaign is an entity or object that tracks a variety of information about an event, mailing, emailing or other marketing initiative.
+Generally speaking, in CRM systems, a campaign is an entity that tracks information about an event, mailing, email, or other marketing initiative.
 Leads and contacts can be members of one or more CRM campaigns.

 Here is how to set up a Microsoft Dynamics 365 Sales campaign.